Why don’t they just do what they are supposed to do?

 - Did you coach and collaborate along the way?
 Did you provide timely feedback throughout the course of the project?
 Did you work together on solutions or have difficult conversations when they were needed?

 - Did you apply consequences?
 Did you clarify up front what those consequences would be - positive or negative?
 Did you enforce consequences consistently?

 Often, the missing link in team accountability can be traced right back to the leader.
 The good news?
-If you follow these 5 C’s of Team Accountability, you will create the conditions for your team to hold themselves and each other accountable.
+If you follow these 5 C’s of Leadership Accountability, you will create the conditions for your team to hold themselves and each other accountable.